ryuichiueda/ogm_flow_estimator_static/README.md

 ### node and its interfaces

-As the author is not used to it, parameters and names of topics are fixed at present.
+As the author is not used to `ros2_rust`, parameters and names of topics are fixed at present.

 #### `flow_estimator`